 From a WW1 barrack hut…

-The OA family of clubs now include the Saints, a ladies side who joined shortly after Woollams was opened; in the 2010/11 and 2011/12 seasons the Saints played in the WRFU Premiership.
-Several of the Saints have achieved International recognition at all levels for England, Wales and Italy.
+The OA family of clubs now includes the Saints, a ladies side who joined shortly after Woollams was opened; in the 2010/11 and 2011/12 seasons, the Saints played in the WRFU Premiership.
+Several of the Saints have achieved international recognition at all levels for England, Wales and Italy.
 Although now a Saracen, Sarah McKenna has England honours in both the 15- and 7-a-side codes.

 Every Sunday morning in the season around 900 Minis and Juniors who stretch as far as the eye can see turn out with their parents and coaches.
 Many trophies have been won at county level at all age groups, which also includes a successful Colts side.

-Inspired by a fifth position out of sixteen clubs in National League 2 South in the 2010/11 season and coached by Director of Rugby, James Shanahan and his team, the following season saw OAs celebrate a nineteen-match winning run from October to April by clinching the League Championship and automatic promotion to National League 1.
-This positioned the Club among the top forty clubs in England.
+Inspired by a fifth position out of sixteen clubs in NL2 South in the 2010/11 season and coached by Director of Rugby James Shanahan and his team, the following season saw OAs celebrate a nineteen- match-winning run from October to April by clinching the League Championship and automatic promotion to National League 1.
+This positioned the club among the top forty clubs in England.

 If that was not good enough, OAs finished fifth in their first season of National League 1, placing it as the 29th club in the country.
-The 2013/2014 season proved to be a tougher assignment and the Club finished with a mid-table position in National League 1.
+The 2013/2014 season proved to be a tougher assignment and the club finished with a mid-table position in NL1.

-Relegation followed in 2014/2015 after an up-and-down season marred at the last by a points deduction for a technical registration matter.
-No sooner down than up again as OAs stormed through National League 2 South, ending up second and achieving promotion back to League 1 for the 2016/2017 season by virtue of a 24-0 win in the play-off against Sedgley Park Tigers.
+Relegation followed in 2014/2015 after an up and down season marred at the last by a points deduction for a technical registration matter.
+No sooner down than up again as OAs stormed through National League 2 South, ending up second and achieving promotion back to League 1 for the 2016/17 season by virtue of a 24-0 win in the play-off against Sedgley Park Tigers.